MIMBCD-UI/prototype-multi-modality/README.md

 The [`prototype-multi-modality`](https://github.com/MIMBCD-UI/prototype-multi-modality) repository is distributed under the terms of both [Academic License](https://github.com/MIMBCD-UI/prototype-multi-modality/blob/master/ACADEMIC.md) and [Commercial License](https://github.com/MIMBCD-UI/prototype-multi-modality/blob/master/COMMERCIAL.md), for academic and commercial purpose, respectively.
 For more information regarding the [License](https://github.com/MIMBCD-UI/prototype-multi-modality/blob/master/LICENSE.md) of the hereby repository, just follow both [ACADEMIC](https://github.com/MIMBCD-UI/prototype-multi-modality/blob/master/ACADEMIC.md) and [COMMERCIAL](https://github.com/MIMBCD-UI/prototype-multi-modality/blob/master/COMMERCIAL.md) files.

+#### Copyright

+When source code, documentation and other content is contributed to one of our repositories, the copyrights in those contributions remain owned by the original copyright holders.
+The copyrights are not assigned to the organization itself.
+Instead, they are licensed for distribution as part of the project.
+Whether a project uses new incremental solutions, the original copyright holders retain their copyrights.

 #### Intellectual Property

 The content of the present repository has obtained the patent right of [World Intellectual Property Organization (WIPO)](https://www.wipo.int) invention.
 Moreover, the hereby invention of the [`prototype-multi-modality`](https://github.com/MIMBCD-UI/prototype-multi-modality) repository is under protection of the patent number **[WO2022071818A1](https://patents.google.com/patent/WO2022071818A1)** with the application number **PCT/PT2021/050029**.
 The title of the invention is "*Computational Method and System for Improved Identification of Breast Lesions*", registered under the WO patent office.